-The sides of the deck have very cool, pretty bright LED light strips that serve as positional lights in the night, but also make the scooter a lot more fun and serve as ambient lights.
+The sides of the deck have very cool, pretty bright LED light strips that serve as positional lights in the night, but also serve as ambient lights and make the scooter a lot more fun.

 The red brake light on the rear is activated when you engage the brakes.

 As we can see, the Hiboy S2 has no shortage of lighting, and is one of the best-lit scooters ever.
 While riding at night is not advisable, if there’s one budget scooter that comes prepared for it, it is this one.

 Since the scooter has some similarities in the overall design with the Xiaomi scooters, many of the customizations and accessories will fit like a glove.
 The Hiboy S2 will support most of the common electric scooter accessories.

 However, Hiboy offers several proprietary accessories as well, and they will be even better than the generic ones.
 The most common, and most useful addition to the Hiboy S2, is probably the Hiboy S2 waterproof storage bag.